TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 ## 5. Hidden level 2: and == multiple items

-When I was debugging Sensio to fix the attribute, I've discovered the attributes stack on each other.
+When I was debugging Sensio to fix the attribute, I discovered the attributes stacked on each other.
 It means **all of the attributes must pass**, or the access will be denied.

-Saying that, we can split "and" expression to standalone attributes:
+Saying that we can split "and" expressions into standalone attributes:

 ```diff
 -use Sensio\Bundle\FrameworkExtraBundle\Configuration\Security;